Transfer of undertakings (TUPE)

 What is a transfer of an undertaking?

-The Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE 2006) protect employees when a business changes to a new owner and apply to what are known as ‘relevant transfers’ which may occur in a wide range of situations.
+The Transfer of Undertakings (Protection of Employment) Regulations 2006 (TUPE 2006) protect employees when a business changes to a new owner and apply to what are known as ‘relevant transfers’ which may occur in many situations.
 The two broad categories are business transfers and service provisions changes.

 - Has there been a transfer of tangible assets such as building and moveable property (although this is not essential)?